DanielJR78/selenium-cucumber-sample/README.md

                 |_ hooks.js
 ```
 ### Config overview
 The file *package.json* includes basic project info and dependencies which are installed with.
 In our case, most of them are related to Webdrivers and assertion libraries.
-Optionnally, in the "scripts" section, custom (sets of) commands can be declared here and launched from CLI using the alias.
+Optionnally, in the "scripts" section, custom (sets of) commands can be declared to launch them from CLI using alias.
-The files *cucumber.js*, *config.js*, *index.js* and *support/world.js* include project settings and environment's initialization.
+The files *cucumber.js*, *config.js*, *index.js* and *support/world.js* include project settings and its global initialization.